gen04177/Fractal-PS5/README.md

 # Fractal (PS5)

-This app explores the Mandelbrot set and was developed with SDL2/C for jailbroken PS5 (3.xx-4xx).
+This app explores the Mandelbrot set and was developed with SDL2/C for jailbroken PS5 (1.xx-4xx).

-Soon other fractals will be added to this project...

 ## Prerequisites
 - elfldr.elf